RonelWA/Financial-Market-Analsysis/README.md

-Sure, here is an updated README with a section discussing the future directions for the project and its potential implications on the mobile market in Ghana:

----

 # Price My Phone GH

 **Price My Phone GH** is a Flask-based web application that predicts the price of a smartphone based on its model and generates an image of the phone using OpenAI's DALL-E model.